Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plain.

 It was shoddy levy construction.

-I were the stories were legion on this.
+The stories were legion on this.

 So the same thing happening now.

-This is this is how tyranny starts.
+This is how tyranny starts.

-Cutting the pay, and by the way, it's not just these seven companies now, it's 28 more.
+And by the way, it's not just these seven companies now, it's 28 more.

 They are expanding beyond companies that took federal bailout money.